andrew/ultimate-awesome/README.md

 - [Awesome-Android-Reverse-Engineering](https://github.com/user1342/Awesome-Android-Reverse-Engineering) - A curated list of awesome Android Reverse Engineering training, resources, and tools.
 - [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
 - [Awesome-ChatGPT-Prompts-CN](https://github.com/wikieden/Awesome-ChatGPT-Prompts-CN) - ChatGPT调教指南|咒语指南|聊天提示词指南|学习指南.
+- [awesome-anti-censorship](https://github.com/danoctavian/awesome-anti-censorship) - Curated list of open-source anti-censorship tools.
+- [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [Awesome-Design-Tokens](https://github.com/sturobson/Awesome-Design-Tokens) - A list of resources on all things to do with Design Tokens.
 - [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
 - [awesome-ruby](https://github.com/sdogruyol/awesome-ruby) - A curated list of awesome Ruby frameworks, libraries and resources.
 Inspired by awesome-php & awesome-python.
-- [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
 - [awesome-python-htmx](https://github.com/PyHAT-stack/awesome-python-htmx) - A curated list of things related to python-based web development using htmx.
 - [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
 - [awesome-plotters](https://github.com/beardicus/awesome-plotters) - A curated list of code and resources for computer-controlled drawing machines and other visual art robots.